 Accepted characters for .se domains

 A .se domain can contain the characters a-z, 0-9, hyphens, as well as å, ä, ö, ü and é.
 All characters in the official Swedish minority languages (Finnish, Meänkieli (Tornedal Finnish), Sami, Romani and Yiddish) can be used.
 It is also possible to handle the other Nordic countries’ language characters.
-A complete list of over all 240 characters currently available to use in .se domains can be found in this character table.
+A complete list of over all 240 characters currently available to use in .se domains can be found in the character table below.
+Read more about IDN.

 Accepted characters for .nu domains